vernjan/tech-notes/notes/operating-systems/linux/terminal-shortcuts.md

 ## Navigation
 - `ctrl + a` - jump to line start
 - `ctrl + e` - jump to line end
+- `ctrl + xx` - jump to line start, jump back to the original position
 - `ctrl + LEFT/RIGHT` - jump by words

 ## Cut & paste